CodeSigils/webpack4-react16-setup/README.md

 Features: Automatic vendor prefixer with autoprefixer, custom properties and var(), nesting, many color functions and more...

-**★ Tip:** There are many (more than 200) powerful [PostCSS plugins](https://www.postcss.parts/), some good learning sources out there and a [github tutorial](https://github.com/DavidWells/PostCSS-tutorial) by [David Wells](https://github.com/DavidWells)
+**★ Tip:** There are many (more than 200) powerful [PostCSS plugins](https://www.postcss.parts/), some good learning sources out there and even a [github tutorial](https://github.com/DavidWells/PostCSS-tutorial) by [David Wells](https://github.com/DavidWells)

 * Install Autoprefixer, Postcss and postcss-loader for webpack.

   `yarn add -D autoprefixer postcss postcss-loader`

-* Add some postcss plugins that will allow us som custom PostCSS transformations in basscss.
+* Add some postcss plugins that will allow us custom PostCSS transformations in basscss.
 Note that `classnames` library is not a postcss plugin but is a very useful CSS utility for React (see [RecipeDetail.js](./src/app/components/RecipeDetail.js) file):

   `yarn add -D postcss-cssnext postcss-import classnames`